oceanprotocol-archive/OEPs/11/README.md

         "purchaseEndpoint": "http://mybrizo.org/api/v1/brizo/services/access/purchase?",
         "templateId": "044852b2a670ade5407e78fb2863c51000000000000000000000000000000000",
         "conditions": [{
           "conditionKey': {
             "contractAddress": "0x...",
             "fingerprint": "0x...",
             "functionName": "lockPayment" # needed for event handlers },
           "timeout": 10,
           "parameters": [{
             "price": 10
           },
           // A generic event listener:
           // - listens for events with the particular service identifier
           // - takes the event payload and passes it to the corresponding function
           // - passes the service definition into every event handler
-                  // - resolves the handler specification into a callback function "events": {
+          // - resolves the handler specification into a callback function "events": [{
+            "name": "PaymentLocked",
-                    "PaymentLocked": {
+            "metadata": {
               "actorType": ["publisher"], // or "consumer"
-                      "handlers": [{
+              "handler": {
-                        "moduleName": "secret_store",
+                "moduleName": "secretStore",
-                        "functionName": "grant_acess",
+                "functionName": "grantAcess",
                 "version": "0.1"
               }
             },
             ... // other event handlers
-                  }
+          ]
         },
         ... // other conditions
         ],
       },
       ... // other services
       ]

       }, {
         "type": "CloudCompute",